SeriousGuy888/HatapediaSvelte/src/content/articles/Arvi.md

 ## Ruler of Neville

 Arvi, after he abandoned his first attempt at building a country, left to found a new city on 2023-04-07.
-This city, originally called Neville, later renamed to [[Layon]], is the capital of the [[Neville|Nevillian Empire]].
+This city, originally called Neville, later renamed to [[Layon]], is the capital of the [[Neville|Kingdom of Neville]].

 On 2023-07-06, Arvi announced that his title as ruler of Neville would now officially be the **Doomslayer Nine Thousand of the City of Neville**.